codepath/android_guides/Google-Play-Style-Tabs-using-TabLayout.md

 ### Add Icons+Text to TabLayout

-Since we are using `SpannableString` to add icons to `TabLayout`, it becomes easy to have text next to the icons by manipulating the `SpannableString` object.
+Another approach is to use `SpannableString` to add icons and text to `TabLayout`:

 ```java
 @Override